How to Build and Grow An Etsy Email List: A Step-by-Step Guide

 In some way or another, inviting people to sign up is just like selling a product—there needs to be an exchange of value.
 Provide something of value if you want people to sign up for your list.

-Here are some incentives to encourage people to sign up when you collect email addresses:
+Here are some incentive ideas to encourage people to sign up when you collect email addresses:

 • Free training videos related to your expertise (ex., offer a short video course on calligraphy if you’re a calligrapher)